AuroraDoc/RL_Stat_Helper/README.md

   - json: to help get the data into a readable datatype for python

 # Plan for Future
-I plan on using this to insert data into a website using HTML/CSS and vanilla JS and using flask for the backend since it is lightweight.
+I plan on using this to insert data into a website using HTML/CSS and React for the front end and using flask for the backend since it is lightweight.
 I have it framed but just working on connecting the two programs!